leonl42/iannwtf_hw3/README.md

 The combined step of preprocessing and classification will be called the pipeline of the project.
 Here is how to run everything:

+- Ensure that you are in the ../windows directory of the project when running files.
+- All files have to be run using python -m FILE_NAME, using python FILE_NAME.py won't work!!

 ### Pipeline

-The whole pipeline can be run using one of these two options:
+The whole pipeline can be run using:
-- pipeline.py
+- python -m pipeline

-When running the whole pipeline, the working directory is not important, because it will be automatically recognized and adapted in the file.

 ### Preprocessing

-Preprocessing can be run using
+Preprocessing can be run using:
-- preprocess.py -input INPUT_PATH -output OUTPUT_PATH
+- python -m preprocess -input INPUT_PATH -output OUTPUT_PATH

 Here, INPUT_PATH is the path to the datasets which should be preprocessed and OUTPUT_PATH the path to where the preprocessed datasets should be saved.